 DEATH RITES

-Fed by clean, clear rivers, the Aral Sea was the forth-largest sea in the world.
+Fed by clean, clear rivers, the Aral Sea was the forth-largest

 Its banks were home to fisher folk for centuries.